User Defined Literals

 This has a few implications.
 Most notably, it means the type returned must support the unary - operator.
 But also, we need to be mindful of the order of operations, particularly when dealing with conversions.

 This order of operations still returns the correct values for distances, for example, but it would not work for temperatures.
-A Temperature class would need a little more thought to ensure conversions between Fahrenheit and Celsius or Kelvin are respectful of this unusual order of operations.
+10 degrees Celsius is 50 degrees Fahrenheit, but -10 degrees Celsius is not -50 degrees Fahrenheit.

-When people first learn about user-defined literals, many are tempted to overuse them.
-The ability to almost create our own syntax to match our exact needs is tempting, but it can be overused.
+When we first learn about user-defined literals, many are tempted to overuse them.
+The ability to define our syntax to match our exact needs is tempting, but it can be overused.

-For example, we could construct a Character with a user-defined literal:
+For example, we could construct a custom Player object with a user-defined literal:

 We could even allow multiple arguments in a string, and then parse them out within our function or class: